On the Stability and Gelfand Property of Symmetric Pairs: Cohomology and Stability

-In the last section we reduced the problem of the stability of $g \in G$ to the problem of the $H$-conjugacy of $s(g)$ and $\bar{s}(g)$.
-In this section we construct cohomological obstructions for the conjugacy of $s(g)$ and $\bar{s}(g)$ under $H$.
+In the last section we reduced the problem of the stability of $g \in G$ to the problem of the $H$-conjugacy of $s(g)$ and $s(\sigma(g))$.
+In this section we construct cohomological obstructions for their conjugacy.
+The constructions are both based on Theorem \ref{proposition: descent lemma}, and on an analysis of the relation between cohomologies of $G$ and of its descendants, in the following sense.